 The Twelve-Minute Daily Yoga Regimen Reverses Bone Loss is the full study that was published in Topics of Geriatric Rehabilitation, a peer-reviewed journal.
 It followed 741 patients over a 10 year period.
 It showed that yoga improved bone mineral density (BMD) in every-two-year follow-up study that followed.
 Impressive, eh?
 Watch the video below to get instructions on what to do along with more info on Dr Fishman’s book and CD.

 The posture sequence below flows nicely and incorporates the recommended postures in the pilot study.
-It’s very important to practice a combination of balancing postures and ones to strengthen bones and muscles,.
+It’s very important to practice a combination of balancing postures and ones to strengthen bones and muscles.
+The sequence can also be done in reverse order, beginning with the standing poses, ending lying down in the supine poses and Shavasana.
 As always, remember to b-r-e-a-t-h-e fully and completely, slowly and deeply.
 Get all the details here.

 |English Name||Sanskrit Name||Purpose|